When I started my blog, I read a lot of advice preaching that I needed to build my email list.

 2) My email open rates and click through rates are higher than industry standards.

 Take a look at my recent email open rates and click through rates:

 Now take a look at the industry averages from Mail Chimp.

 Thanks to Meera’s advice, people are opening my emails, and they are clicking on the links in my emails.
-As I start to integrate more affiliate links in my emails and launch my first product, these numbers will translate to higher conversions and more income for me.
+Higher open rates and higher click rates means more income for me.

-3) The course helped me finally create an awesome opt-in.
+3) Email Lists Simplified helped me finally create an awesome opt-in.

 Every blogger I know has a graveyard of opt-ins that did not convert.
 My worst opt-in: a decision matrix that converted at less than 1 percent!
 Meera’s advice gave me confidence to try again with my opt-ins, and helped me figure out the delicate balance between giving people what they want (YES!) vs. what they need (FAIL!).
 Now I have multiple opt-ins that are converting at 20 percent or higher, so my email list is growing on autopilot.